 - Deferrals are granted for one year; however, students who must complete compulsory military service can be approved for a deferral of two years.

-- Deferral requests for additional educational experience that involve a full structured, credit bearing academic program are not granted.
-Deferrals for programs like Kivunim or Young Judea are typically granted with the understanding that any academic work completed will not be accepted at Tufts for credit.
+- Deferral requests for additional educational experiences that involve a structured and/or credit-bearing academic program will not be approved.
+Deferrals for programs like Kivunim or Young Judea are typically approved with the understanding that any academic work completed will not be accepted at Tufts for credit.

-- Students planning on reapplying to other colleges during this year should not seek a deferral.
-By requesting and accepting a deferral, you are making a commitment to enroll in the Tufts Class of 2022 and your name will be included on the list of students enrolling via Early Decision I and deferred admission that is shared with other colleges and universities in January of 2018.
+- Students planning to apply to other colleges or universities during this year should not seek a deferral.
+By requesting and accepting a deferral, you are making a commitment to enroll in a future Tufts class.

 Any further questions about taking a gap year?
 Please contact Undergraduate Admissions at (617) 627-3170 or email@example.com.